-Once we have established your stroke risk and treated it accordingly, we will come to an agreement with you on how to manage your AF.
+We will need to first establish your stroke risk and treat that, then we will agree with you on how best to manage your AF.

 There are two treatment options available:

 - Rate control strategy (helping to control the rate of your AF)

 - Rhythm control strategy (helping your heart to stay in normal rhythm)

 In most cases, we will prescribe medication to help manage your AF.
 You will either need to take your medication on a regular basis or as and when you need it, which is known as the 'pill in the pocket' approach.

 The main aim of these two treatments is to ease the symptoms you experience – they are not treatments to change your life expectancy.
 This may change in the future as more evidence from ongoing trials becomes available.

 Rate control is when we do not attempt to restore sinus rhythm, but instead, make sure that your heart does not beat too quickly.

 We can control your heart rate through antiarrhythmic medications.
 These act on the AV node to slow and partly prevent electrical impulses transmitting from the atria to the ventricles.

 This means the heart pumps slower and more effectively so that some of the symptoms of AF are reduced.